dany-fedorov/caught-object-report-json/README.md

 This integration uses a feature of `winston` that allows to specify transports that will react to `uncaughtException` event emitted by the `process` - https://www.npmjs.com/package/winston#exceptions

-It is not pretty, but this is the only way I found to make it work.
+Integration by monkey patching the exported class is not pretty, but this is the only way I found to make it work.

 This method keeps all the processing that is done by `winston` for the error object, but it replaces the `message` prop on the resulting JSON with an extended report instead of message + stack that `winston` uses by default.